Section A: Committee structure, terms of reference and responsibilities

 General

-Members of the School Office are expected to have a basic working knowledge of:
+Members of the Executive Support Team are expected to have a basic working knowledge of:

 Standard University Templates

-The School Office shall be responsible for ensuring the most up to date formats and templates (available from University Records Management System) are used for the following:
+The Executive Support Team shall be responsible for ensuring the most up to date formats and templates (available from University Records Management System) are used for the following: